• Skip to primary navigation

 In my opinion the best shorts for that are the Ranger Shorts from Grown and Sewn, a small heritage brand that sell out of Red Wing Heritage in New York City as well as online.

 They make a lot of cool shirts out of materials like chambray and twill, but what they’re known for is their 9 ounce canvas, which they make with a custom finish that makes it fade and acquire wear and patina a little like denim.
-The shorts don’t patina the same way as their famous Foundation Pant, but with heavy wear the shorts will get a little variation in color and consistency, and it also softens as it ages.
+The shorts don’t patina the same way as their famous Foundation Pant, but with heavy wear, the shorts will get a little variation in color and consistency, and they also soften as they age.

 The fabric is woven in the USA and the shorts are made in the USA as well, and if you think the classic Camel version of these very burly shorts are too reminiscent of camp counselor shorts, note that you can also get them in red, blue and a natural ‘stone’ color that’s always sold out when I want a pair.